-public facilities and services are already in place and where small projects can be integrated with existing neighborhoods.
-The City will provide the following incentives for infill development and
+Action: In conjunction with the updated vacant land inventory, the City will identify suitable sites for infill development and reuse, including commercially zoned properties.
+Before seeking to annex land within the Sphere of Influence, the City will encourage the development of these infill sites where adequate public facilities and services are already in place and where small projects can be integrated with existing neighborhoods.
+The City will provide the following incentives for infill development and property re-use:

-Approve density bonuses for projects that include affordable housing (see Program 13).

-- Allow exceptions or alternative approaches to meeting zoning standards that are consistent with standards met by surrounding properties. - Promote infill development and property re-use opportunities on the City's web site, distribute the infill/reuse site inventory to local homebuilder groups and non-
+- Conduct a site inventory of commercial properties in zones that permit residential uses to note property characteristics and physical conditions of buildings (for sites that are not vacant) that would lend themselves to the feasibility of housing or mixed-use development.
+A preliminary inventory is provided as Appendix B. - Approve density bonuses for projects that include affordable housing (see Program 13). - Allow exceptions or alternative approaches to meeting zoning standards that are consistent with standards met by surrounding properties. - Promote infill development and property re-use opportunities on the City's web site, distribute the infill/reuse site inventory to local homebuilder groups and non-